Information on the coronavirus (Covid-19)

 Access to TH Köln’s buildings: Opening hours on Saturdays

 Stays abroad in the winter semester 2020/21: Information on self-isolation for international students entering Germany

 TH Köln will remain in protected university operations.
 The Executive Board is convinced that it is right to plan the winter semester in a way that regulations on physical distancing and hygiene can be maintained or reintroduced at any time.
 In this context, TH Köln must continue to ensure that not too many people are gathered in the buildings at once.
 It will not be possible to have usual on-site operations in the winter semester.

 Winter semester 2020/21

-- We have therefore decided to organize the winter semester 2020/2021 as a hybrid semester: Major parts of teaching will be offered remotely, but in addition, mixed forms of remote teaching and on-site teaching as well as short attendance periods are planned for all study programs.
+- Major parts of teaching in the winter semester 2020/2021 will be offered remotely, but in addition, mixed forms of remote teaching and on-site teaching as well as short attendance periods are planned for all study programs.
 These will be organized in a way that there is sufficient space to maintain a protective distance from each other in order to prevent infections, that adequate ventilation of the rooms is ensured etc. Please be aware that TH Köln’s buildings will not be fully accessible, even in the winter semester 2020/2021, and that you will have to wear a face mask (covering mouth and nose).

 - Your respective faculty will communicate details of the planning of the semester.
 All faculties are working on a solution of the upcoming organizational task together with the Department of Facility Management.
 Please understand that the plans are at different stages of development and that therefore the information might not be published at the same time throughout the university.